eloquence/freeyourstuff.cc/README.md

 # Contributor notice

+We'd love your help in making freeyourstuff.cc better. :-)

 The extension, plugins and web service are licensed under the CC-0 License (see LICENSE file), equivalent to the public domain.
 By submitting a pull request, you agree to license it under the same terms.

+This project has adopted a [code of conduct](./CODE_OF_CONDUCT.md) to make sure all contributors feel welcome.